JunH3N9/Carpark-information-and-availability/README.md

 # python_assignment
 Year 1 assignment for PRG1 (python programming).
-Using the 3 given csv files, I was tasked to do make a simple application that allows users to process HDB carpark availabilities.
+Using the 3 given csv files, I was tasked to make a simple application that allows users to process HDB carpark availabilities.
 My application provides a display menu with all available features:
 1. Display total number of carparks in 'carpark-information.csv'
 2. Display all basement carparks in 'carpark-information.csv'
 3. Read the carpark availability file provided by user